-Don't drink espresso that doesn't have crema on top.
-If you order it at a coffee shop, don't order it to the table.
-By the time it will get to you, it's probably going to be too late.
+Don’t drink espresso that doesn’t have crema on top.
+If you order it at a coffee shop, don’t order it to the table.
+By the time it gets to you, it’s probably going to be too late.

 Savour this brief moment, try to distinguish the flavours.
 Make mental notes on things you like or dislike.
 Learn whether the selected coffee beans are to your taste.
 I’m uncertain if it’s just me, but all these little details transform even the simplest actions into fascinating moments.

 Hold the cup by its handle, looping your index finger into the handle and placing your thumb on top of it.
 The rest of the fingers have to be tucked in.
 And don’t stick out your pinkie… You’re not Doctor Evil.